Coming To Our Senses

 Isolation is another.

-You will not be required to learn massive amounts of information faster than your body can process.
 Your body will have time to catch up with your brain.
 Through investigating and caring for your own feelings, body sensations and cues, you will build trust in your relational instincts as well.

 Benefits of the process, according to my students, are: